dustmop/rasterjs/docs.md

 ### setTitle(title)

 If the display is in a window, sets the title of that window.
 Also used by discovery services to determine the name of a script without running it.

+### setGrid(units)

+Show the grid on top of the display, spaced out the given number of units.

 ### originAtCenter()